The Spirit of Tasmania – “Sea the Difference”

 I selected the Goaty Hill Pinot Noir from the Tamar Valley and hubby chose the aged Stoney Vineyard Cabernet Sauvignon from Coal River Valley.

 It was to be a lovely evening but I will share more about our meal in the restaurant review.

-Eventually the call of my comfy bed, in my Deluxe cabin was too much.
+Eventually, the call of my comfy bed, in my Deluxe cabin was too much.
 Our evening had drawn to an end.
-I was ready to be lulled of to sleep by the gentle movement of the ship, as we sailed along in the night to our destination.
+I was ready to be lulled off to sleep by the gentle movement of the ship, as we sailed along in the night to our destination.

 I had time to get a quick cappuccino from the Lavender Cafe and then it was off to our own vehicle for a full day sightseeing in Tasmania.

 There is also the option to take a day cruise.
 I imagine this would provide a lovely opportunity to enjoy the beautiful sea views.
 I find it mesmerising just watching the sea with the wind in my hair.

 Day sailing is available in peak season and the ship departs Melbourne at 9.00am and arrives in Tasmania at 6.00pm.